-HY Denotes a hybrid format course OL Denotes an online course
+Denotes a hybrid format course OL Denotes an online course

-PT Denotes a course in which performance
+Denotes a course in which performance transcript skills are measured Denotes a possible service learning module

-WI Denotes a writing-intensive course
+Denotes a writing-intensive course

 Definitions of Elective Attributes

 Elective courses, as designated by each program, allow students to personalize their program of study by selecting courses that will strengthen and support their individual or career aspirations.
 Eligible elective course offerings are defined by attribute type and are identified by appropriate colleges or schools.
 Special note: Individual program requirements will detail any exceptions when specific courses may not satisfy an elective requirement.